The New Babylon: Production

-The New Babylon was staged with members of the "Factory of the Eccentric Actor" (FEKS) – an avant-garde artists' association founded by Kozintsev and Trauberg in 1922 that sought to create new paths in the performing arts.
+The New Babylon was staged with members of the "Factory of the Eccentric Actor" (FEKS), an avant-garde artists' association founded by Kozintsev and Trauberg in 1922 that sought to create new paths in the performing arts.
 FEKS first began as a theater group, but in the following years, many of its members shaped the Russian-Soviet film history when working as actors, outfitters, and cinematographers.
 They wanted to get away from the naturalism and empathy aesthetics of bourgeois art, and saw Eccentrism (as laid out in Trauberg's Eccentric Manifesto) as a new direction within the avant-garde that sought to find a place between Futurism, Surrealism and Dadaist Constructivism.

 FEKS were influenced by street art and their cinematic preference was D. W. Griffith and Chaplin, not German expressionistic cinema of the early 1920s.
 "Yesterday: salons, obeisances, barons.
 Today: yells of newsboys, scandals, policeman's truncheon, noise, scream, stomping, running," declared Kosintsev and Trauberg in their Manifesto of the Eccentric Actor.

 Like Kosintsev and Trauberg, twenty-two year old Dmitri Shostakovich was a member of the film group of "FEKS", dedicated to the abolition of the borders between theater, film, circus, music hall and opera.
 In his musical score he used various musical forms: dance and operetta melodies as well as French folk music and revolutionary songs: "Ça ira", "La Carmagnole" and "La Marseillaise"; it served as a leitmotif for the reactionary bourgeoisie and was used in various forms, such as can-can, waltz or gallop.

 The score, which bears the Opus number 18, was lost shortly after the premiere, and was only discovered again shortly after Shostakovitch's death in 1975.

 The Russian premiere of The New Babylon took place on 18 March 1929 in Leningrad.
+It was one of a number of Soviet silent films rejected by the British Board of Film Censors, but was passed with a U certificate in 1982.

 The score was of unprecedented complexity, and closely followed the fast cross-cuts of the film.
 Shostakovich himself performed the original solo piano score for two industry preview screenings.
 But the Sovkino censors ordered over 20% of the film to be removed, and attempts to re-edit the complex orchestral version of the score proved disastrous, with orchestras struggling to perform it.
 A copy of the piano score, originally intended for smaller cinemas, was rediscovered, and had its first live public performance on 25 March 2017 at the Barbican Centre in London.